Pressure drop reduction and heat transfer deterioration in triangular and square pipe flows

 In comparison to circular pipe having the same hydraulic diameter, triangular pipe has greater heat transfer surface area and superior integration, and is therefore also used in applications such as the plate-fin type heat exchanger.

-In the case of an equilateral horizontal triangular pipe with each side of 20 mm (hydraulic diameter D = 11.55 mm) under the conditions of three different cross-sectional orientations (Types A, B, and C) and heat flux (0, 10, and 20 kW/m2), experimental results of slush nitrogen obtained for Type B at heat flux of 10 kW/m2 is presented in the above figure.
+In the case of an equilateral horizontal triangular pipe with each side of 20 mm (hydraulic diameter D = 11.55 mm) under the conditions of three different cross-sectional orientations (Types A, B, and C) and heat fluxes (0, 10, and 20 kW/m2), experimental results of slush nitrogen obtained for Type B at heat flux of 10 kW/m2 is shown in the above figure.

-For Types A, B, and C, the relationships for slush nitrogen between the flow velocity and the pressure drop ratio, and between the flow velocity and the heat transfer ratio are shown in two figures below at heat flux of 10 kW/m2.
+For Types A, B, and C, the relationships for slush nitrogen between the flow velocity and the pressure drop ratio, and between the flow velocity and the heat transfer ratio are illustrated in the figures below at heat fluxes of 10 kW/m2 and 20 kW/m2.
 Pressure drop ratio is the ratio of slush nitrogen pressure drop to liquid nitrogen pressure drop, and heat transfer ratio is the ratio of the heat transfer coefficient for slush nitrogen to that for liquid nitrogen.

-The simultaneous occurrence of the pressure drop reduction and heat transfer deterioration shows "the Reynolds' analogy" holds in the case of slush nitrogen flow, too.
+The simultaneous occurrence of the pressure drop reduction and heat transfer deterioration shows that "the Reynolds' analogy" holds in the case of slush nitrogen flow, too.
+About the mechanism involved in pressure drop reduction and heat transfer deterioration, refer to the page "Circular pipe flow and PIV".

 For Types A, B, and C, the pressure drop reduction was a maximum of 16-19% in comparison with liquid nitrogen at flow velocities exceeding 1.3-1.8 m/s, regardless of heating.
 Heat transfer deterioration was seen at flow velocities exceeding 1.2-1.8 m/s for a maximum of 13-16% [22, 24].

-In the case of a horizontal square pipe with each sides of 12 mm, at a flow velocity of over 2.5 m/s, the reduction in pressure drop was a maximum of 12% as compared to liquid nitrogen; at heat flux of 10 kW/m2, the maximum pressure drop reduction was 12%, while at the same time heat transfer coefficient deterioration was a maximum of 16% [23, 24].
+In the case of a horizontal square pipe with each sides of 12 mm, at a flow velocity of over 2.5 m/s, the reduction in pressure drop was a maximum of 12% as compared to liquid nitrogen; at heat flux of 10 kW/m2as shown inthe figure below, the maximum pressure drop reduction was 12% at a flow velocity of over 2.3 m/s, while at the same time heat transfer coefficient deterioration was a maximum of 16% at a flow velocity of over 1.4 m/s [23, 24].

 The simultaneous occurrence of the pressure drop reduction and heat transfer deterioration, i. e. "the Reynolds' analogy" holds in the case of triangular and square pipe flows, too.